Using the right keywords in your content is crucial to help you target the right audience and show up high in Google for the terms people search for.

 You can include these keywords in your blog post to rank for them.

 However, when you look at all these keywords, you might feel overwhelmed.

 It would be a long post if you wanted to cover all of them, right?

 Absolutely, that’s why all top-ranking blog posts are long.

-That’s the secret on why they can rank for multiple keywords.
+That’s the secret to why they can rank for multiple keywords.

-Create a long-form content that goes in detail and include tons of keywords in it.
+Create long-form content that goes into detail and includes tons of keywords in it.

 It’ll help you increase rankings, rank for multiple keywords, and target the right audience.

 How To Use Niche Keywords With PPC?